yang-0314/Research-Project/README.md

 # Research-Project
-The data, plot, and code for Research Project
+The data and plot for Research Project